Free CEU 5/14: Introduction to Dynamic Seating for Wheelchairs

 Free CEU: Muscle Tone and Tone Management: Dynamic Seating Intervention

-Join OT Michelle Lange for this free LIVE CEU accredited webinar on Muscle Tone and Tone Management: Dynamic Seating Intervention.
+Join OT Michelle Lange for this free CEU accredited webinar on Muscle Tone and Tone Management: Dynamic Seating Intervention.

 Free CEU: Dynamic Seating: Moving past perceived barriers to provision of needed interventions